Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Whenever federal highway funds are spent on any transportation construction project – which will be the case with the state’s construction of the Duplex widening – it requires following the detailed Uniform Right-of-Way Act, required by the U.S. DOT’s Federal Highway Administration.

 To demonstrate the City’s shared commitment to the project, the Spring Hill BOMA agreed to put aside $4 million in city taxpayer funds to pursue the acquisition of the state’s right-of-way that would be needed to install the signals and widen the road.
 That lengthy process started in late 2014.
-It required hiring a team of consultants to handle the property acquisitions who must follow a very time-consuming and tedious legal process to acquire each property.
+It required hiring a team of consultants to handle the property acquisitions who were required to follow a very time-consuming and tedious legal process to acquire each property.
 This involves having the properties appraised, locating property owners, tracking down lien holders, negotiating a fair market price, taking proposed sale prices to the BOMA for consideration, making an offer to the property owner, following legal steps to purchase and acquire the property, and legally closing on each property sale.

 Many times there are a range of complications that can arise with property acquisition, such as not being able to locate an out-of-state owner; not being able to locate the lienholder; the City having to pay to have bank liens released; not being able to come to an agreed upon negotiated sale price; among other complex real estate and legal issues.